Hypertrophic cardiomyopathy screening: Pre-participation Screening

 In a few well-trained athletes, the normal 10% to 20% increase in left ventricular wall thickness may make it less easy to differentiate an athletic heart from HCM.
 In HCM, the 12-lead ECG typically shows T wave inversion, ST depression and prominent Q waves, unlike the isolated LVH signs of a normal athletic heart.
 The ventricular cavity in athletes may also be 10% to 15% greater than in comparable non-athletes.

 Particularly for black athletes, some of their ECG characteristics are more likely to cross over with those seen in HCM.
 If interpreted incorrectly, it has the possibility of leading to being wrongly reassured or even incorrectly diagnosed with HCM leading to being unfairly disqualified.
 Limited studies mean it is unclear what structural adaptations occur in the hearts of other ethnicities.
 Limited literature on screening Arab and African male athletes shows a high false positive rate; that is the tests indicate they have the disease when they don't.

+Physical Exam Findings

+There are some physical exam findings that can alert you to look further for HCM.
+Though some patients can be asymptomatic, it is helpful to associate certain findings with a greater chance of HCM being present.
+The murmur heard in HCM (or HOCM, if obstructive) is a systolic ejection crescendo-decrescendo murmur.
+The intensity of this murmur can vary based on the degree of obstruction.
+This murmur can also change in intensity based on different maneuvers that can be accomplished with the body.
+The murmur will decrease with maneuvers that cause an increase in preload, such as squatting.
+It will also decrease with maneuvers that increase afterload, such as hand grip.
+Conversely, the murmur will increase with maneuvers that decrease preload, such as Valsalva, giving diuretics, and standing.
+A holosystolic murmur heard at the apex or axilla can indicate mitral regurgitation, which can be found in patients with HCM.
+Other physical exam findings that may be present are a jugular venous pulse with a prominent A wave, an S4 heart sound, and split second heart sounds with severe disease and prominent outflow tract obstruction.